-Application is now open for yplsa semester vii.
+Application is closed for yplsa semester vii.

-Reminder: Young Political Leadership School Africa Registration
+Reminder: Young Political Leadership School Africa, Semester VII Registration

 SEMESTER 7 FOCUS AREAS: